sigv/a04-xchat/README.md

 # a04-xchat #

-a04 encryption plugin for XChat

-Uses the [Eyesgulis](https://github.com/EyesIsMine/Eyesgulis) project as backend.
+a04 encryption plugin for XChat that uses the [Eyesgulis](https://github.com/EyesIsMine/Eyesgulis) project as backend.

 ## Setup ##